-Entities created by an Insert request within a change set can be referenced by subsequent requests within the same change set in places where a resource path to an existing entity can be specified.-, in the request URL as well as in the request body.
-Services supporting Content-ID referencing within request bodies SHOULD advertise this by annotating their entity container with the term BatchContentIdReferencingInRequestBodiesSupported, see [OData-VocCap].
+Entities created by an Insert request can be referenced in the request URL of subsequent requests within the same change set.
+Services MAY also support Content-ID referencing within request bodies, and MAY support Content-ID referencing across changesets, in which case they SHOULD advertise this support by specifying the ReferencesInRequestBodiesSupported and

+ReferencesAcrossChangeSetsSupported properties in the Capabilities.BatchSupport term applied to the entity container, see [OData-VocCap].

 The temporary resource path for a newly inserted entity is the value of the Content-ID header prefixed with a \$ character.
 If \$<Content-ID> is identical to the name of a top-level system resource (\$batch, \$crossjoin, \$all, \$entity, \$root, \$id, \$metadata, or other system resources defined according to the OData-Version of the protocol specified in the request), then the reference to the top-level system resource is used.

-Example 84: a batch request that contains the following operations in the order listed Example 83: a batch request that contains the following operations in the order listed:
+Example 90: a batch request that contains the following operations in the order listed: